The insider advice on this page is from Wendy’s Trusted Travel Experts for the Czech Republic: Gwen Kozlowski of Exeter International.

 Not realizing the Czech Republic isn’t on the euro.
 That’s right; it’s on the Czech koruna.
 Take some money out of an ATM when you have a chance; you can exchange euros in shops, but the rate is subpar.

 Arriving without arranging transportation.
 Prague has an unfortunate (but accurate) reputation for unscrupulous taxi drivers at the airport and the main train station (Hlavni Nadrazi).
-There’s no need to splurge on a private driver—just book a transfer in advance on AAA Taxi’s website.
+There’s no need to splurge on a private driver—just book a transfer in advance with AAA Taxi or Tick Tack Taxi.